google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 `precert_sct_v2` would not be appropriate; instead, a fresh SCT of type `x509_sct_v2` should be generated.

-An SCT is the log's promise to incorporate the submitted entry in its Merkle Tree no later than a fixed amount of time, known as the Maximum Merge Delay (MMD), after the issuance of the SCT.
-Periodically, the log MUST append all its new entries to its Merkle Tree and sign the root of the tree.
+An SCT is the log's promise to append to its Merkle Tree an entry for the accepted submission.
+Upon producing an SCT, the log MUST fulfil this promise by performing the following actions within a fixed amount of time known as the Maximum Merge Delay (MMD), which is one of the log's parameters (see
+{{log_parameters}}):
+* Allocate a tree index to the entry representing the accepted submission.
+* Calculate the root of the tree.
+* Sign the root of the tree (see {{sth}}).
+The log may append multiple entries before signing the root of the tree.

 Log operators SHOULD NOT impose any conditions on retrieving or sharing data from the log.